Skip to main content

 • speed_limit: The target amount of execution gas used per second

-• tolerance: The size the backlog is allowed to grow to before the execution fee increases
+• tolerance: The size the backlog is allowed to grow to before the execution fee increases, which is 20 million gas units

 • backlog: A measure of the amount of execution gas used in excess of the speed limit; Etherlink deducts the speed limit from the backlog every second